vanhoutk/DistributedFileSystem/README.md

       - Figure out how to encrypt the [String], UTCTime and Int responses.

 8. Transactions
+  - TODO: Figure out how this should work

 9. Lock Service
+  - TODO: Figure out how this should work
 ## Comments:

 The caching currently uses polling every minute <- Something which should be discussed in the report.